Everyone is out to screw you over.

 I am sure there are many more tips to include that the veterans of our industry could provide.
 By no means is this list all-inclusive, but these issues have proven fundamental throughout my career.

-If you have any other legal tidbits to share, please email Alexandria Bruce at [email protected].
+If you have any other legal tidbits to share, please email Allee Bruce at [email protected].